FlavioFS/opencv-installation/README.md

 import site
 print site.getsitepackages()
 ```
-There will probably 2 paths, but the correct one is the folder containing several other packages.
+There will be probably 2 paths, but the correct one is the folder containing several other packages.
 It is usually located at <python_root>/Lib/site-packages

 ### 3. Install Pip
  - Right click [**THIS FILE**](https://bootstrap.pypa.io/get-pip.py) and **Save File As** get-pip.py.